Two police officers, suspect shot in Frederick, Md.

+Two officers and one suspect were shot in the intersection, Lando said, and all have been flown to the University of Maryland Maryland Shock Trauma Center in Baltimore.

-The condition of the officers and suspect shot was unclear.
+The conditions of the officers and suspect shot were not immediately available.
+Lando did not identify the officers, but said one was a woman and one was a man.

+Lando said the Frederick police have body cameras, but the footage from the shooting had yet to be reviewed.

 The local school system reported lockdowns in the surrounding area at Frederick High School, West Frederick Middle School, Waverley Elementary School, Butterfly Ridge Elementary School, Hillcrest Elementary School, Lincoln Elementary School, Parkway Elementary School and the SUCCESS Program.